rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 If you've determined some potential undesirable outcomes, then by all means discuss them with your team.

-… <mark class="p">In the case an undesirable outcome occurs</mark>, you've lessened the severity of the whiplash teams often face when they're forced to switch directions mid-stream.
+… In the case an undesirable outcome occurs, you've lessened the severity of the whiplash teams often face when they're forced to switch directions mid-stream.
 If they expect the possibility of changing requirements then the thrash and churn won't hurt  quite as bad.

 By all means, do not try to cheerlead your happy path while ignoring a negative reality.
 Manage expectations by truthfully communicating the potential that things may change.
 Point to your RAID Log as evidence of possible directions. <strong>You will benefit</strong> from removing any false sense of certainty.